BianchiGiulia/Portfolio/Music_Retrieval_System/readme.md

 Overview
 --------

 This project centers on the development of an advanced, content-based music retrieval system.
 The dataset consists of ∼10,100 songs; 3 text feature embedding (tf-idf, BERT and Word2Vec), 4 audio embedding (MFCC, BLF, i-VEC and DNN) and 1 video feature (VGG19).
 We retrieve 100 items for each query, for a sum of ∼1,000,100 retrieved items for each of the 8 vector-space model based retrieval systems.
 We also implement a random baseline and two fusion model, for a total of 11 retrieval systems.
 The performance of music retrieval systems is evaluated using 5 different metrics: Precision@10, Recall@10, nDCG@10, Genre Coverage@10, and Genre Diversity@10.
+Finally, I created a User Interface based on the early fusion model, which is available [on Streamlit](https://multimediasearch-ui-5sbvf4gb6xjzgnewswoa9w.streamlit.app/)

 ### Notebooks and Methods: